shaikbashaarif/production-rag-assistant/README.md

-# Production RAG Assistant — Full Stack AI Document Chatbot
+# Production-oriented RAG Assistant — Full Stack AI Document Chatbot

 A GitHub-ready, freelance-portfolio RAG application converted from an IPYNB notebook into a real backend + frontend product.